jakobwamani/kamanyire_2022/README.md

 # kamanyire_2022
 Accounting System for a Poultry and Animal Feeds Business

+#### User Story
+- A client goes to Mbarara district in Uganda buys 1000kg of maize bran at 1000 ugx per kilo gram

+- Once the 1000kg reach Hoima in Uganda the client is charged a fee of 50,000ugx for transport

+- Then also off loading the client is charged 4000ugx for 1000 kilograms

+- Then the client adds up the total cost of bringing the maize bran to his shop.

+#### Calculation

+Purchase = 1000kgs of maizebran * 1000ugx = 1,000,000ugx

+Transportation expenses = 50,000ugx + 4000ugx

+What is the cost of bringing maize bran from Mbarara district to Hoima district is 1,000,000ugx + 50,000ugx + 4000ugx = 1,054,000ugx

+What is the cost of kilogram of maize bran from Mbarara?
+1,054,000 ugx / 1000 kgs = 1054 ugx

+total profit = unit price * quantity - unit cost * quantity

+After getting the profit of maize bran now we can get the profit of all other raw materials and then save them by the date that he can select as we pleases.
+fatal: Authentication failed for

+###### Cost price is derived using a method below
+If a new purchase of a specified raw material has been made on that day

+Then we get the quantity of the specified raw material before the new purhase had been made

+Multiply it by the cost price of the last purchase of a specified raw material before a new purhase been made.

+Then Get the quantity of the specified raw material of the new purchase

+Multiply it with the new cost price

+Add the two multiplications together and divide it by total quantity of the specified raw material
 #### Personal Access Tokens for this project
+July 30th 2022
+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
 July 23rd 2022
 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